 2022.05.30 | By Gregory Nagy

 §0.
 Up to now, I have focused on the role of the hero Hippolytus as an athlete—specifically, as a charioteer.
 And I have argued that this role of his should be viewed as parallel to the role of the female hero Hippolyte as an Amazon, since Amazons too could be pictured as charioteers—when they fight in war.
 But now I widen the focus, expanding my view of the athleticism exemplified by Hippolytus.
 In terms of ancient Greek myths about heroes engaged in athletic activities, these pursuits included not only those “sports” that even the modern world could readily identify as “sports”—such as chariot racing.
 Included also—and clearly so—was the activity of hunting.
 I must highlight the clarity of the premodern mind-set in its viewing of hunters as athletes, since the very idea of hunting as a form of athletics or “sports” has become quite blurred from the varied perspectives of the modern world.
 And yet, the fact is that the ancients considered a hero like Hippolytus to be a paragon of athleticism not only because he was a model charioteer: he was also a model hunter.
 And I will now argue that this role of Hippolytus as a hunter, just like his role as a charioteer, should be viewed as parallel to the role of Amazons, since these women-warriors could likewise be pictured as hunters, especially as hunters riding on horseback.
 A striking example is the picturing of an Amazon in a mosaic found at the site of ancient Edessa, dating from late antiquity.
 We see this Amazon in the act of hunting down a lion: she is riding on horseback, and she is aiming her javelin at the beast.
-I show here a close-up, as a picture most apt for introducing my arguments in Part 3 about Hippolytus the hero as a hunter.
+I show here a close-up, as a picture most apt for Phase 3 of my Introduction, where I now concentrate on the role of Hippolytus the hero as a hunter.

 §1.
 The picture is relatively late, and I could have chosen earlier surviving examples of such imaginings.
 The choice that I have made, however, is particularly apt when we consider a detail that I think is most telling in our picture of the moment.
 To explain, I must first review, however briefly, the archaeological background.
 In this picture, what we see is a close-up taken from a large mosaic, discovered at the ancient site of Edessa, modern Urfa (Turkish Şanlıurfa), which features not only the Amazon we see in our close-up here.
 The mosaic features also three other Amazons, and all four of them, not just the one Amazon who is featured in our close-up, are pictured in the act of hunting.
 And here is the detail that I think is most telling about the one Amazon I have chosen out of the four Amazons pictured in the Edessa Mosaic: it is the relevance of this Amazon’s name, spelled out in Greek lettering next to her image.
 She is ΜΕΛΑΝΙΠ⟨Π⟩Η, that is, Melanippe.
 But what does this Amazon named Melanippe have to do with the role of the hero Hippolytus as a hunter?